-Being an ASP.NET developers we develop a web project and get it completed in a months of time as there are many organizations which works on very tight bound timeline for developing web sites Or web application projects.
-And delivers the project to client in months of time
+Being an ASP.NET developer, we develop a web project and get it completed in a months time as there are many organizations which work on very tight bound timelines for developing web sites or web application projects and deliver the project to the client in months.

-While after project delivery if client come up saying that they are facing problems or application is giving errors, that time it always becomes a headache for a developer to test each things even whole project sometimes to find a smaller errors (by means of error here we are not talking about logical errors, we talking about exceptions which mostly responsible for errors in the application), there are many exceptions .net framework fires which we never come to find out while debugging or developing the application.
-Those exceptions never affect directly to the application but each small exception puts the unnecessary load on the server.
+While after project delivery, if client comes up saying that they are facing problems or that the application is giving errors, that time it always becomes a headache for a developer to test each thing even whole project sometimes to find smaller errors (by means of error here, we are not talking about logical errors, we are talking about exceptions which are mostly responsible for errors in the application).
+There are many exceptions that the .NET Framework fires which we never come to find out while debugging or developing the application.
+Those exceptions never directlyaffect the application but each small exception puts the unnecessary load on the server.

-Here is the solution to track each and every smallest things happening inside your asp.net web application.
-Which I named as “Custom error tracking library”
+Here is the solution to track each and every small thing happening inside your ASP.NET web application, which I named as “Custom error tracking library”.

 Custom error tracking library

-Very first question will come is that, what is the core concept for this.
+The very first question that will come is "what is the core concept for this?"

-There will be a CS library file which will track each and every minor errors/exceptions happens inside the application or .net framework and will put the error details inside the XML file.
+There will be a CS library file which will track each and every minor error/exception that happens inside the application or .NET Framework and will put the error details inside the XML file.

 Application_Error event of Global.asax file.